 - Inspect tube for obvious problems, i.e. signs of blockage: crusts, kinks or dislodgement.

 - Suction the tracheostomy tube.
 In most circumstances suctioning will clear the obstruction.

-- If the stoma closes and the smaller tube cannot be replaced, remove the Obturator from the smaller tube and pass’ a suction catheter through the tube.
-Then attempt to insert the end of the catheter through the stomal opening.
-Then attempt to guide the tracheostomy tube along the catheter and through the stoma (Seldinger technique).
+- If the stoma closes and the smaller tube cannot be replaced, remove the Obturator from the smaller tube and pass a suction catheter through the tube.

-- If this is also unsuccessful, ventilation can be attempted via the catheter threaded in to the stoma (as described previously) or by conventional rescue breaths (e.g. mouth-to-mouth or bag and mask over the mouth & nose).
-These options may not be appropriate for some children due to their underlying airway problem; practitioners must therefore always be aware of the underlying disease/ anatomy.
+- If this is also unsuccessful, ventilation can be attempted via the stoma or by conventional rescue breaths (e.g. mouth-to-mouth or bag and mask over the mouth & nose).
+These options may not be appropriate for some children due to their underlying upper airway problem; practitioners must therefore always be aware of the underlying disease/ anatomy.

-- If the child is not breathing (or only making agonal gasps), commence artificial respiration with a bag-valve system directly connected to the tracheostomy tube and administer 5 breaths.
+- If the child is not breathing (or only making agonal gasps), commence artificial respiration with a bag-valve system directly connected to the tracheostomy tube and administer 5 breaths with high flow Oxygen.
 This is best achieved with a Smiths Medical (Portex©) 15mm swivel connector attached to the ambu bag.

 - Ensure that the breaths are effective by observing chest movement.

 Look for signs of life and proceed with cardiac support and monitoring in line with resuscitation guidelines.

 - Parents require both theoretical and practical teaching / practice of both emergency algorithms, namely action to take on a blocked tube and action to take if the tracheostomy tube cannot be replaced (Seldinger technique).